Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 Just to recap, Qianmen is our pick for where to stay in Beijing for the first time for its proximity to the most historic landmarks in the city.
 You can’t go wrong staying at the Manxin Beijing Qianmen Siheyuan as it’s the best hotel in Beijing.

 Our choice for the best hostel in Beijing is the Peking International Youth Hostel because it’s located in the coolest part of the city where you can still get a sense of what the Chinese capital was like in ancient times.
+After you’ve picked where you’ll be staying in Beijing, plan your trip using our Beijing itinerary.

+Do you now know where to stay in Beijing?
 Have you been to Beijing and think we missed something?
 Let us know in the comments below!
 Cheers!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.